mojaves-redhat/pytracemalloc/doc/index.rst

    .. attribute:: cumulative

-      If ``True``, cumulate size and count of memory blocks of all frames of the traceback of a trace, not only the most recent frame.
+      If ``True``, size and count of memory blocks of all frames of the traceback of a trace were cumulated, not only the most recent frame.

    .. attribute:: metrics